 A single or double 15- or 17-gauge wire fence should do for domesticated steers, milk cows, sheep, young goats, and feeder pigs — if they have plenty of food, water, and shade, and if they won't get into too much trouble if they do get out.
 But don't try to restrain your animals' stronger urges with such a lightweight fence.
 If the pasture's definitely greener next door, you're going to need at least three strands of 14-gauge wire on sturdy posts.

 If you're building an antipredator fence, consider the invaders' habits.
 Deer can jump high, slink low, and sneak through gaps.
-Still, a six-strand fence with the wires 10 inches apart and the bottom one no more than 8 inches off the round will keep most of them out (See Figure 8 in the image gallery for the electric fence diagram).
+Still, a six-strand fence with the wires 10 inches apart and the bottom one no more than 8 inches off the round will keep most of them out (Figure 8).

 The same basic layout will also keep most coyotes, dogs, or wolves honest.
 Those varmints, though, are great at slinking under wires, so run the bottom wire 6 inches off the ground.
 They'll even seek out dips in the ground where it's easier to squeeze under.
 A series of stakes hammered into a dip, strung with an extra wire, will close a big dip (Figure 8); a loose wire dangling of a hot line will block off a small one.
 However, if you have serious predator problems or range stock needing strong restraints, consider high-tensile fencing (information can be obtained from the companies listed at the right).